MrYsLab/pymata-cpx/README.md

         # Start monitoring for tap events and
         # send event notifications to the "tapped" callback method.
         self.p.cpx_tap_start(self.tapped)

+        # flag to start and stop the light show
         self.go = True

         while True:
             try:
                 # run the light show
                 for neopixel in range(0, 10):
+                    # check the go flag
                     if self.go:
                         self.p.cpx_pixels_clear()
                         self.p.cpx_pixels_show()